Francis Sharpstene, Program Director

 Francis hails from the Adirondacks of Upstate New York which inspired a love of the outdoors.
 In his late teenage years, he began spending his summers working in Acadia National Park.
 He would pass through Vermont when traveling between Maine and his home state, which is when he first fell in love with the Green Mountain State.
 Now settled into Vermont, he spends his free time cooking, gardening, volunteering, and traveling.

-Erin Riley, Program Coordinator
+Ashley Swasey, Program Coordinator

 Ashley joined the VHCB AmeriCorps program as a member back in 2013 and served two years as an Environment Educator with the Vermont Institute of Natural Science.
 She then went on to serve a third year as the Team Leader.
 After three years of service, Ashley had caught the AmeriCorps bug and worked for two years helping manage two other AmeriCorps programs here in Vermont and finally found her way back to VHCB in the summer of 2018 as the Program Coordinator.
 Service has become a huge part of her life and loves being able to support all of the amazing things members are doing throughout the great state of Vermont.